 Discussion

 In the present study, we analyzed 203 consecutive applications to an academic orthopaedic spine fellowship in order to identify factors that may be associated with taking an academic job immediately upon completion of the fellowship.
 The most strongly associated factors were: having participated in a sponsored research fellowship, attending a top 20 medical school, having ≥5 national presentations,clearly stated desire in the personal statement to become an academic surgeon, and letters of reference stating a high likelihood of pursuing academics or hiring the applicant back to the residency department.
 Therefore, we conclude that there are objective factors contained in fellowship applications that are associated with a higher likelihood of taking an academic job upon completion of the fellowship.
 However, there are also clearly many external factors beyond the scope of an application that mayimpact upon an applicant’s ultimate career choice – not the least of which is the availability of a suitable academic job at the time.
-Accordingly, even these statistically significant factors were associated with procuring an academic job only 47-54% of the time.
+Accordingly, even these statistically significant factors were associated with procuring an academic job only 47-54% of the time???.